Melodee Buzzard’s mother arrested in connection with 9-year-old’s killing after her body is found - Local News 8

 Detectives, Brown said, now believe Melodee was killed shortly after that stop.

-The next day, on October 15, detectives served a search warrant at the home of Ashlee Buzzard, according to a release from the Santa Barbara County Sheriff’s Office.
+The next day, October 15, detectives served a search warrant at Buzzard’s home, according to a release from the Santa Barbara County Sheriff’s Office.

-On October 30, sheriff’s detectives, along with the FBI Evidence Response Team, served follow up search warrants at the home of Ashlee Buzzard as well as for a storage locker and car she had recently rented, investigators said.
+On October 30, sheriff’s detectives, along with the FBI Evidence Response Team, served follow-up search warrants at Buzzard’s home as well as for a storage locker and car she had recently rented, investigators said.

-An expended cartridge case was recovered during the search of the Mars Avenue residence, Brown said, and during the search of the rental car a live round of similar ammunition was located, Brown said.
+An expended cartridge case was recovered during the search of the home, Brown said, and during the search of the rental car a live round of similar ammunition was located, Brown said.

 On December 17, the ATF found that cartridge cases from the Utah crime scene linked to a single cartridge case found at the Buzzard residence, authorities said.